35 Amazing Things to do in Warsaw (Poland) in 2021

 One of my favorite ways to experience cities is from up high.
 Warsaw skyline is quite characteristic, with its contrasting Palace of Culture rising amidst sleek and modern skyscrapers.

 Pictures from these viewpoints can be the best souvenir you’ll ever bring home.
 Make sure you visit at least one of these spots at sunset.

-14) Things to do in Warsaw Poland: Visit The Palace of Culture and Science
+17) Visit The Palace of Culture and Science

 The Palace of Culture and Science was a “gift” from Stalin to the people of Poland.
 It took about 9000 workers and three years to build this majestic building.
 Varsovians have mixed feelings about this building – as it is sometimes considered a symbol of Soviet domination – but Warsaw Skyline wouldn’t be the same without it.

 Today, you can access the Palace’s terrace on the 30th floor and enjoy a mesmerizing 360° view of Warsaw ( 20 PLN, 22 PLN at night during summer months).